Janov (Bruntál District): Geography

 Janov is located about 28 km north of Bruntál and 72 km northwest of Ostrava.
 It is situated in the Osoblažsko microregion, on the border with Poland.
 It lies in the Zlatohorská Highlands.
-The highest point of the municipal territory is on the slopes of Solný vrch Hill at 860 m above sea level.
+The highest point of the municipal territory is on the slopes of the hill Solný vrch at 860 m above sea level.
 The town is situated in the valley of the Osoblaha River.

 History

 Janov was probably founded in 1251 by Bishop Bruno von Schauenburg as an agricultural forest village.
 From its inception until 1588, Janov was part of the Osoblaha estate, owned by the bishops of Olomouc.
 In 1535, it was promoted to a free mining town by bishop Stanislav I Thurzo.
 It was assumed that there are rich deposits of precious metals around the town and its mining will bring prosperity and wealth.
 Although the assumptions were not met and the mining ended in 1581, the already granted privileges helped the development of Janov and gave the town an urban character.

 The prosperity ended with the Thirty Years' War, when Janov was occupied by the Swedish army.
-In 1741 during the War of the Austrian Succession, the town was burned down by Prussians.
-However, the town recovered.
+In 1741, during the War of the Austrian Succession, the town was burned down by Prussians.
+However, it recovered.
 In 1938, Janov was annexed by the Nazi Germany.
-After World War II, the German population was expelled and the town depopulated.
+After World War II, the German-speaking population was expelled and the town depopulated.